 All drivers and companies whose employees operate motor vehicles have a responsibility to drive safely and cautiously that reasonably protects others on the roadways.
 When drivers or companies fail to meet this standard of care, and their failure is the proximate cause of injuries to others, then they may be liable for the costs of any damages that result.
 A truck accident attorney in Columbia may be able to evaluate an accident that led to injuries and determine whether a personal injury claim is a viable option, based on the circumstances.

-Statute of Limitations and Columbia Truck Accident Cases
+What are the Statute of Limitations in Columbia Truck Accident Cases?

 S.C.
 Code of Laws § 15-3-20 establishes the statute of limitations in personal injury claims that arise out of truck accidents.
 This is a legal deadline by which injury victims must file their claims or risk forfeiting their right to do so.